We are people who share a love of the works of Gilbert and Sullivan.

 Our patron and president

 Our president is Cynthia Morey.
 She joined the D'Oyly Carte Opera company in 1951 and went on to play many principal soprano roles.
+She became a Vice-President around 1960 and our President in 2006.

 This website is made possible by a legacy from Vice-President Peter Parker.